elyra-ai/elyra/docs/source/user_guide/pipelines.md

    **Runtime Image**
    - Required.
 The container image you want to use to run the notebook or script.
+   - A default runtime image can also be set in the pipeline properties tab.
+If a default image is set, the **Runtime Image** property in the node properties tab will indicate that a pipeline default is set.
+Individual nodes can override the pipeline default value.
    - Example: `TensorFlow 2.0`

    **CPU, GPU, and RAM**